e-hutchins/BioinformaticsIntroduction-1/README.md

 ## 5. Introduction to SSH and SFTP
 For many of the types of analysis we do, you won't be able to run the analyses on your local computer.
 Instead, you'll need to access a computer cluster.

 First, you'll need to make sure you have an account.
-For WilsonSayres lab members, please request an account on ASU Research Computing: https://researchcomputing.asu.edu
+For TGen lab members, please request an account through the TGen hub.

 Second, you'll need to know how to get there.